-- 11vm 12.0.1 packages for Red Hat Enterprise Linux 8 / CentOS 8.
+- 11vm 12.0.1 packages for Red Hat Enterprise Linux 8 and derivatives.
 This fixes compatibility issues with LLVM from upstream. - supplemental ETCD packages which can be used for setting up Patroni clusters.
 These packages are available for the following operating systems:

-Operating System Package Version Description CentOS 8 etcd 3.3.11 A consistent, distributed key-value store python3-python- etcd 0.4.3 A Python client for ETCD
+Operating system Package Version Description RHEL 7 python3-python- etcd 0.4.3 A Python client for ETCD RHEL 8 etcd 3.3.11 A consistent, distributed key-value store python3-python- etcd 0.4.3 A Python client for ETCD